victor-gayoso/ntt-test/README.md

 The variable "debug" allows to print out the content of all the polynomials involved in the calculations.

-A sample output is the following:
+A sample output for the input "java -jar NTTPerformanceTest.jar - 8 1" is the following:

 ===== PARAMETERS =====